jonathanAK/debellatio/README.md

 ![map](readme/map.PNG)

 ### Territories
+There are 3 type of territories
+1. Land - Most of the territories.
+Each land territory niegbors it adjacent territoris only (straign lines).
+2. Coast - Territories surrounding sea territories in all dircetions (diagonal included).\
+Coast territories neigbor their adjacent teritories and any digonal sea territory.
+3. Sea - Blue territories marked with a wave pattern.
+Sea teritorries neigbor to their diagonal territories as well as their adjacent ones.
+Ther are no cities at sea.

 ### Cities
 Some of the territories are cities. they are marked with the city out line instead of a blank background.\
 Controling cites is key to strengthing your army (see: Sprout \ Disband).\
 There are 2 types of cities: